UCloud

 Step 4

 Click on the app button to get into the settings window.
-First, we recommend reading the documentation of the app (highlighted in green).
-Then, you can configure the app as shown below, or be provided with a configuration file made available in a workshop’s project folders (import parameters) which will take care of everything for you.
+First, we recommend reading the documentation of the app (step 2).
+Then, you can configure the app as shown below, or be provided with a configuration file made available in a workshop’s project folders (import parameters

 In this example, we configure our session by: